edux2122/gastric-cancer-joinpoint-chile/README.md

 The main script is organised into the following sections:

 - **Section 3 — Population data (hardcoded)**
   - **World Bank** denominators (Chile, 2018–2022) by sex and age group.
   - **2024 Census** (INE Chile) reference population by sex and age group.

 - **Section 4 — Age mapping**
   - `DEIS_TO_QUINQUENNIUM`: maps `GRUPO_EDAD` categories to one or two quinquennia (`WEIGHT = 1.0` or `0.5`).
   - `QUINQUENNIUM_TO_AGEGROUP`: maps each quinquennium to an analytical group (`0–14`, `15–64`, `65+`).

 - **Section 7 — Table A (descriptive counts)**
   - Builds a matrix of counts by sex, variable, and category (age, region, discharge condition).

 - **Section 8 — Table 1 (crude rates)**
   - Numerator: `WEIGHT.sum()` per stratum.
   - Denominator: World Bank population.
   - Unit: **per 100,000 inhabitants**.
   - `2018–2022` column: arithmetic mean of the five annual crude rates.

 - **Section 9 — Table 2 (age‑adjusted rates + SE)**
   - Method: **direct age standardisation** against the 2024 Census age distribution.
   - Variance: Flanders (1984) formula under a Poisson assumption.
   - Returns adjusted rate and standard error by sex and year.

 - **Section 10 — Validation**
-  - Report with:
+  - Report including:
     - Record counts and expansion ratio.
     - Proportion of unmapped age codes.
     - Consistency check General ≈ Male + Female by year.
     - Printed crude and adjusted rates for manual auditing.
     - Male/Female crude rate ratio in the ≥65 group.

 - **Section 11 — Export**
   - Exports all tables to `.csv` and `.xlsx`.
   - Generates `*_table2_for_joinpoint.txt` with columns `Sex`, `Year`, `Rate`, `Standard_Error`.

 ---

+## Reproducing the joinpoint analysis

+The repository provides the **Joinpoint input file** but not the Joinpoint results themselves.

+To reproduce the trend analysis:

+1. Run `Code.py` to generate `gastric_cancer_chile_table2_for_joinpoint.txt` in the `outputs/` folder.
+2. Open **Joinpoint Regression Program v6.0.1** (NCI).
+3. Import the `.txt` file selecting:
+   - Input data type: **Rates with Standard Errors**.
+   - Rate column: `Rate`.
+   - Standard error column: `Standard_Error`.
+   - Variance method: **External (Flanders)**.
+4. Set analysis options:
+   - Maximum number of joinpoints: **0** (n = 5 annual observations).
+   - Model selection: **Permutation test** (Kim et al., Stat Med.
+2000;19:335–351).
+5. Run the model and compare the annual percent change (APC) and confidence intervals with those reported in the manuscript.

+---

 ## Citation

-If you use this code, please cite the associated article and the repository:
+If you use this code, please cite the associated study (when available) and this repository.
+A suggested placeholder citation is:

-> [Authors].
+> Marín Loayza ER, Garrido Rodríguez GE, Fuentes Bascuñán NA.
 Stagnation of Hospital Burden from Gastric Cancer in Chile (2018–2022): Joinpoint Regression Analysis with Demographic Adjustment to the 2024 Census.
-[Journal, year].
-DOI: [pending].
-Code available at: <https://doi.org/10.5281/zenodo.19322588>
+[Manuscript under review].
+Code available at: <https://github.com/edux2122/gastric-cancer-joinpoint-chile>.

+You can update this text later with the **journal name** and **article DOI** once the manuscript is published.

 ---

 ## License

-This repository is distributed under the **MIT** license.
+This repository is distributed under the **MIT License**.

-DEIS-MINSAL data are publicly available under Chilean transparency regulations.
+DEIS‑MINSAL data are publicly available under Chilean transparency regulations and must be obtained directly from the original source.